centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 #### Client key and allowed origins

 The `Client key`-field contains the key generated on the Webservice user called `ws@Company.[YourCompanyAccount]`.
 This key is connected to the allowed origins specified on the same page.
-You will see the Client key section on the user settings page in Adyen:
+You will see the Client key section under the Client settings page in Adyen:

 ![adyen-drop-in-client-key.png](adyen-drop-in-client-key.png)